Background

 I have an old Seagate 4TB I used for storage on my Windows machine, a 2TB Seagate Barracuda I initially got for my Synology NAS, a 6TB Seagate Ironwolf and 6TB WD Red.
 The two 6TB went in this machine via SATA – I considered doing RAID but I need more than 6TB and can’t afford to upgrade those drives so I’m going commando.
 Media is replacable and I’m backing up my irreplacable data elsewhere.
 In fact, I merged the two 6TB drives into one storage pool with mergerfs.

-I also had a 500 GB Samsung EVO SSD which will be the OS drive.
+I also had a 500 GB Samsung EVO SSD which will be the OS drive.drives in

 Setup